sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 *   They like clarity more than complexity.
 *   They do not want to be sold to.
 *   They want the reasoning, not just the conclusion.
-*   They value consistency, even if it looks boring next to a “moonshot” narrative.
+*   They value consistency, even if it looks boring next to a "moonshot" narrative.

-That’s our lane.
+That's our lane.

-Which also means we are not for everyone, and we’re fine with that.
+Which also means we are not for everyone, and we're fine with that.
 Actually, we need that to be true.
 A firm that tries to fit everyone tends to end up serving the loudest incentives.

 ## The core idea: trust is built in the small decisions

-It’s easy to say “we put clients first.”
+It's easy to say "we put clients first."
 Everyone says that.
 Every website on earth says that.

-The hard part is what you do when “client first” costs you something.
+The hard part is what you do when "client first" costs you something.
 Time.
 Revenue.
 Ego.
 A deal you wanted to be true.

 So we try to build the firm around small decisions that force good behavior.